Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: Rayleigh Scattering and Density Fluctuations

-The Rayleigh scattering has been discovered by Lord Rayleigh back in the nineteenth century.
+This section we introduce the Rayleigh scattering spectra and show that it is proportional to the density fluctuation spectra.
+The Rayleigh scattering was discovered by Lord Rayleigh back in the nineteenth century.
 It is the reason for the blue color of the sky in daytime and twilight.
-As we have mentioned in the method section, the Rayleigh scattering describes the refraction of electromagnetic waves (EM waves) passing through media with density fluctuation, which leads to refraction index fluctuation\cite{jackson1999classical,landau2013classical}.
-Considering incident wave as plain EM wave with given wavevector $\mathbf{k}_i$,
+Specifically, the Rayleigh scattering is due to the refraction of electromagnetic waves (EM waves) passing through media with density fluctuations.
+Such fluctuation leads to changes in the dielectric constant hence generating refracted EM waves.
+This section only gives a rough introduction emphasizing the physical picture of Rayleigh scattering and its connection to density fluctuation spectra.
+One could refer to \cite{Pecora1964, jackson1999classical, landau2013electrodynamics} for a detailed treatment of the Rayleigh scattering spectra.
+In addition, we do not use non-dimensionalization in this section for simplicity in discussing the related electrodynamics.

-With $\boldsymbol{\xi}_0 $ be the polarization vector, $\mathbf{k}_i$ the incident wave vector, $\omega_i$ the incident wave frequency, and $\epsilon_0$ the dielectric constant of gas.
-The refraction index fluctuation is proportional to the dielectric constant of the gas $\epsilon(\rho)$, hence related to the density fluctuation to the density fluctuation as the following perturbation relation
+The {\em Rayleigh scattering} describes the refraction of incident electromagnetic waves passing through gas media with stochastic density fluctuation $\delta \rho$.
+Considering the incident electromagnetic wave as plain EM wave with given wavevector $\mathbf{k}_i$,

-where the $\rho_0$ is the density of gas and $\delta \rho$ is the fluctuation of the gas density.
-The scattered spectra $I$ is defined by the autocorrelation function of scattered electric field $\bold{E}_1$.
+With $\boldsymbol{\xi}_0 $ be the polarization vector, $\mathbf{k}_i$ the incident wave vector, $\omega_i$ the incident wave frequency, $c$ is the speed of light in vacuum, and $\epsilon_0$ is the dielectric constant of gas.
+The propagation of the incident wave is governed by the Maxwell's equations in matter without source \cite[Eq 10.21]{Jackson1999ClassicalE3}.
+We approximate the permeability $\mu$ of gas with the permeability of the vacuum $\mu_0$ since they are very close for most materials.
+Under this approximation, the Maxwell's equations reduces to

-In which the $\left<Q\right>$ means the ensemble average of the quantity $Q$.
-The scattered spectra $I$ could be calculated by perturbation method is as follows according to \cite{Pecora1964}
+in which $\bold{D} = \epsilon\bold{E}$, $\epsilon$ is the dielectric constant of gases.
+This equation governs the propagation of the incident wave in gas media.

-in which the $G$ is the so-called density correlation function. $N$ represents the total number of gas molecules we are considering in our integration domain, $\mathbf{k}_f$ the scattered wave vector, $\omega_f$ the scattered wave frequency, $c$ is the speed of light in vacuum and $r$ is the distance between the scattering gas medium and observer.
-It is easy to derive that the term inside the integral of first equation in \ref{Rayleigh Scattering Spectra: spectral density for with space-time correlation function, omega4} is proportional to the density fluctuation spectra $\left<\rho^2\right>(\mathbf{k}_i-\mathbf{k}_f,\omega_i-\omega_f)$ for given $\mathbf{k}_i, \mathbf{k}_f$.
-The density fluctuation spectra is defined as, for density function $\rho(t)$, that
+Now we analyze how the stochastic density fluctuation $\delta \rho$ affects the propagation of the incident wave $\mathbf{E}_{inc}$.
+The dielectric constant of gases $\epsilon$ is a known function of the gas density.
+Therefore small fluctuations $\delta \rho$ in the gas density leads to the perturbation in $\epsilon$ and $\bold{E}$